cutemfc/nyc-schools-analysis/readme.md

 It integrates work on:

-1.SAT REsults Cleaning and Outlier Removal
+1.SAT Results Cleaning and Outlier Removal

 2.Brooklyn School Data Analysis